 Definition of Accounts Receivable

-Accounts Receivable is an important part of Working Capital.
+It is an important part of Working Capital.
 High working capital indicates that the company is selling too much of its product on credit.
-Accounts Receivable which is too low is also not good as the company is strict on its customers and sells only on cash, which could be difficult on sales.
+Accounts Receivable which is too low is also not good as the company is strict on its customers and sells only in cash, which could be difficult on sales.

 Accounts Receivable Process